develop-biology/language.development/README.md

 Objects are normally copied by reference and any change to the object will be changed in all locations.
 These changes are thread-safe by default and may wait on other threads.

-However, if you would like to copy an object by value (possibly for non-Blocking or destructive access to the object), use the Sigil Operator (`$`) to indicate such in the type declaration or whenever you access the object.
-Using `$` will make a copy of the given object for use within the current Execution Block.
-Using `$` multiple times in the same Execution Block only creates 1 local copy; however, applying the Sigil Operator to multiple Execution Blocks creates a new copy for each.
+However, if you would like to copy an object by value (possibly for non-Blocking or destructive access to the object), prefix the Sigil Operator (`$`) to the variable in the variable declaration or whenever you access the object.
+Using `$` as a prefix will make a copy of the given object for use within the current Execution Block.
+Using `$` multiple times in the same Execution Block only creates 1 local copy; however, applying the Sigil Operator in multiple Execution Blocks creates a new copy for each.

 For example:
 ```